Scott A. Gordon: Stephen F. Austin State University

 At Stephen F. Austin State University (SFA) he was named sole finalist for the position of president on July 23, 2019, and unanimously confirmed by the SFA Board of Regents on August 17, 2019.
 The search for SFA's president was led by the Dallas-based firm R. William Funk & Associates.
 At SFA, Gordon established a budget prioritization process and developed new tuition models to lower the cost of attendance.

 On September 9, 2021, the SFA Faculty Senate voted no confidence in Gordon, citing initiatives with no results, breaches of shared governance, and troublesome personal behavior cited as "bullying and unreasonably impatient behavior both in public and in private."
 Every Academic Dean and Academic Department Head joined the Faculty Senate in their concerns and support of the "no confidence" vote.

 On April 10, 2022, at a meeting of the SFA Board of Regents, SFA announced that the university and President Gordon mutually agreed to end his tenure after faculty objected to his pay raise.
 The Board of Regents appointed Steve Westbrook as interim president to replace him.
 Gordon was paid $809,124.46 in severance plus up to $30,000 in moving expenses, eligible reimbursable expenses, as well as vacation days.
 Forty-five people signed confidentiality agreements constraining them from speaking about this deal including the Regents, deans, and accountants, which came to light two months later.
 The Nacogdoches Daily Sentinel reported: "Gordon gets 'approved talking points' in future job recommendations.
 Regents are not allowed to give an honest assessment."

+Cornell University

+In 2022, Gordon was named Executive Director of the Cornell Cooperative Extension in Franklin County, New York.